UAE Free Zones and Corporate Tax Applicability

 Minimum Tax Threshold0% benefit applies only to qualifying income (no threshold concept)0% tax up to AED 375,000, then 9% applies

-Qualifying Free Zone Person and Corporate Tax Exemption in UAE
+Qualifying Free Zone Person and 0% Corporate Tax in UAE

 Its mandatory that all Companies in the UAE shall register for Corporate Tax.
 However the tax applicability depends on various factors including but not limited to the modus operandi of business.
-In general, a Qualifying Freezone Person ( QFZP) is exempted from Corporate Tax.
+In general, a Qualifying Freezone Person ( QFZP) enjoy a 0% Corporate Tax.

-Following are the criteria the Free Zone Person must meet to become a Qualifying Free Zone
+Following are the criteria the Free Zone Company must meet to become a Qualifying Free Zone Person

-• The entity must have a permanent setup in UAE with staff, offices, and significant business activities in the region.
+• The entity must have a permanent setup in UAE with staff, offices, and significant business activities in UAE.

-• The investor is earning ‘Qualifying Income’ through the business operations in UAE
+• The Free Zone Company must earn ‘Qualifying Income’ in UAE

 • Transfer Pricing rules and regulations, and proper documentation of the transactions are kept intact.